raystanza/OxideMiner/README.md

 Use these to drive alerting or dashboards.
 All counters are updated atomically in `Stats` and reflect the same values shown in the web UI.

+### Dashboard themes & plugins

+- The default dashboard ships with Light, Dark, and Monero themes.
+Additional themes can be dropped into `plugins/themes/<theme_id>/`.
+- Each theme needs a `theme.json` manifest describing the entry CSS (and optional JS/HTML fragments).
+See [docs/themes.md](docs/themes.md) for the full manifest layout and authoring tips.
+- Access the management UI from the hamburger menu -> **Plugins -> Themes** or visit `http://127.0.0.1:<port>/plugins/themes` directly.
+- If the active theme includes `theme.html` (or `entry_html`), the bundled dashboard entrypoint is served from that file; custom dashboards served via `--dashboard-dir` are never overridden.
+- The `--dashboard-dir` flag continues to serve a completely custom dashboard; the theme plugin system only augments the bundled UI.

 ## Responsible usage

 - Mine only on hardware you own or administer with explicit permission.